jyu0414/linelog2py/README.md

 [![PyPI](https://img.shields.io/pypi/v/linelog2py)](https://pypi.python.org/pypi/linelog2py)
 ![example workflow](https://github.com/jyu0414/linelog2py/actions/workflows/python-publish.yml/badge.svg)

-linelog2py is a library to import LINE Chat History to Python.
+linelog2py is a LINE Chat History parser for Python.

 ## Overview

-This is a library to help you import LINE chat history files for text analysis, etc. It supports the input of a text file which can be output from the `LINE talk room settings screen` -> `Other Settings` -> `Export Chat History`.
+This is a Python library to help you import LINE chat history files for text analysis, etc. It supports the input of a text file which can be output from the `LINE talk room settings screen` -> `Other Settings` -> `Export Chat History`.The loaded messages are treated as a list of `Message` class.
 The language setting of LINE must be set to either English or Japanese when outputting the file.

 ## Requirement